FDSN/StationXML/docs/transform-convolution.rst

 the input signal as a linear combination of stages representing each component of the instrumentation.
-The stages are connected sequentially so that the output of stage 1, representing the sensor, forms the input of stage 2, which might represent either a pre-amplifier or a digitizer.
+The stages are connected sequentially so that the output of stage 1, representing the sensor, forms the input of stage 2, which might represent either a preamplifier or a digitizer.
 As the input signal passes through each stage, we say that it is "convolved" with the impulse response of that stage, to form the output signal that